 - You must be able to notify the affected consumers should a high-risk data breach take place

 These are all incredibly important points that must be followed should you agree to the GDPR compliance requirements.
-Again, failing to do so will result in very serious consequences that could ultimately destroy your business.
+Again, failing to do so will result in very serious consequences that could ultimately damage your business.
 It is wise to follow these steps to plan your GDPR implementation strategy and to understand that we are entering a new era where the consumers are in control of their data privacy.
 However, as with all business opportunities, approaching this from the right angle can give you the upper hand in your industry.